jobovy/galpy/doc/source/getting_started.rst

 >>> from galpy.potential import plotRotcurve
 >>> plotRotcurve([hp,mp,np],Rrange=[0.01,10.],grid=1001,yrange=[0.,1.2])

+Note that the ``normalize`` values add up to 1. such that the circular velocity will be 1 at R=1.
 The resulting rotation curve is approximately flat.
 To show the rotation curves of the three components do

 >>> mp.plotRotcurve(Rrange=[0.01,10.],grid=1001,overplot=True)
 >>> hp.plotRotcurve(Rrange=[0.01,10.],grid=1001,overplot=True)